opentripplanner/OpenTripPlanner/README_LOCALIZATION.md

 2. Create virtualenv with name .venv in directory where otp-leaflet and other files resides. `virtualenv2 .venv`
 3. Use virtualenv `source .venv/bin/activate`
 3. Install babel `pip install babel`

+If you didn't install babel from virtualenv in root OpenTripPlanner directory you have to add path to babel in Makefile. change `PYBABEL` variable to path to pybabel.

 ### i18next-conv install
 You need [nodejs](http://nodejs.org/)